 Seeds 6 vs Seeds 11 (Game 8)

 After the rounds are completed the winners of each game in the same pod play one another.
 So the winner of game 1 plays game 2, the winner of game 3 plays game 4, and so on.

-In the NBA, less teams make the postseason than in college basketball.
-The "Playoffs' as they are called, are made up of 16 teams - 8 from each conference.
+Meanwhile in the NBA, less teams make the postseason.
+The “Playoffs’ as they are called, are made up of 16 teams - eight from each conference.
 Teams are seeded into the competition based on their win-loss records within their conference, with 1 being the best seed and 8 being the worst.
-The first round matchups are based on each team's seed and go as follows.
+The first round matchups are based on each team’s seed and go as follows.

 1 Seed plays 8 Seed (Series #1)